rychipman/game-of-life/README.md

 ###Execution Instructions

 To open the game, open the file __life.html__ in a modern web browser.
-This will show you
+This will show you the game and a set of basic directions if you're at all confused as to how to get started.
+To look at tests, open the file __tests.html__.

 ###Grader Direction

 ####Highlights

-Some highlights here:
+Many of the points that I would light to highlight for grading are ones that I have already mentioned down below in design challenges.
+So, I will refer the grader down there for a more detailed description of the elements, and take this space up here to provide links to the specific lines.

+- Cell Class
+- Optimizing
+- Graphics Reorganization
+- Save and Restore

 ####Questions

 This class has heavily advocated for the use of functionals in place of iteration.
 Aren't functionals inherently slower than iteration in many cases?
 I understand the benefits when it comes to the readability and conceptual clarity of the code, but, especially with resource-intensive applications (like the Game of Life could be were it made large enough), what is the proper balance between nice-to-read code and performance?

+Second, I have noticed that every so many seconds the DOM seems to 'hang' for a fraction of a second.
+Why is this, and what, if anything, can I do to fix it?
+(I have not tested my project on other machines, so it is also altogether possible that my machine was just too busy at the time).

 ###Design Challenges